fpjohnston/TECO-64/doc/conventions.md

 TECO’s handling of 8-bit characters (including on terminals capable of displaying only 7-bit data), see the description of the 4096 ET bit.

-When TECO is maintaining a window into the text buffer, a special facility (called "SEEALL" or "View All" mode) is available to explicitly show certain characters which normally do not print, such as \<CR\>, \<FF\>, and \<TAB\>.
+When TECO is maintaining a window into the edit buffer, a special facility (called "SEEALL" or "View All" mode) is available to explicitly show certain characters which normally do not print, such as \<CR\>, \<FF\>, and \<TAB\>.
 This mode is controlled by the 3:W flag, which is described in Section 5.17.